mammask/droughtR/README.md

 In this section, we perform out-of-sample validation using a bias corrected auto.arima to forecast the Standardized Precipitation Index (SPI).
-An additional parameter is introduced to forecast::auto.arima and requires fitting a S-ARIMA model.
+An additional parameter is introduced to forecast::auto.arima and requires fitting a S-ARIMA model:

 ``` r
 # out-of-sample validation using a bias corrected auto.arima